Space Talks & Lectures

 Any of the topics covered by the zarya.info web site can be delivered as talks or lectures to schools, clubs or societies.
 Talks can be pitched at any level from a simple introduction for non-experts to a deeper insight for those who already have some astronautics or astronomical knowledge.

-For schools, astronomical societies, and local clubs, the only cost will be transport to/from Scarborough, usually the cost of running a car.
+For schools, astronomical societies and local clubs in the UK, the only cost will be transport to/from Scarborough, usually the cost of running a car.
 For more formal groups, a fee may be involved but we can discuss it.
 Distance is no particular bar because public transport is available.

 Following their interception of signals from the Soviet Union's first Korabl Sputnik in 1960, the tracking team at the school grew into a group of teachers and pupils who dedicated their spare time to decoding satellite signals and analysing orbits in an attempt to understand the Soviet Space Program.
 By the time history had run its course, the group consisted of dozens of space experts dotted around the globe.